 When you are weighing out your kart, have everything as you intend to race.
-Meaning, set your stagger, air pressure, type of tires and etc. just like you are going to head out onto the track except put it on the scales.
+Meaning, set your stagger, air pressure, type of tires and etc. just like you are going to head out onto the track.
 Changing these variables after you weigh-out your kart will cause you to become confused when you start to make changes at the track.
 If you know how the kart is weighed in a certain condition, you can make more educated decisions.